Grow Credit logo

 Grow Credit offers 6 services including Subscription payment credit reporting, Virtual Mastercard, Reports to all 3 credit bureaus, No credit check, Credit monitoring (paid plans), and 1 more.

-Grow Credit is best suited for People building credit through subscription payments they already make, Consumers with thin credit files who need bureau reporting, Anyone wanting to build credit without a traditional credit card.
+Grow Credit has profile signals associated with People building credit through subscription payments they already make, Consumers with thin credit files who need bureau reporting, Anyone wanting to build credit without a traditional credit card.

 What are the strengths and weaknesses of Grow Credit?

-Key strengths: Free plan available — build credit for $0; Turn Netflix/Spotify into credit-building payments; No credit check, no deposit, no interest.
+Key strengths: Free plan available — build credit for $0; Turn Netflix/Spotify into credit-building payments; eligibility claim to verify, no deposit, no interest.
 Areas to consider: Only works with subscription services; Can't report rent, utilities, or other bills.

 How does Grow Credit compare to similar companies?

-In the Build My Credit category, comparable providers include Chime, Experian Boost, Kikoff.
-Each company has different strengths — compare services, pricing, and consumer complaint records to find the best fit.
+In the Credit Building category, comparable providers include Chime, Experian Boost, Kikoff.
+Each company has different strengths, so compare services, pricing, and consumer complaint records before deciding what to do next.

 Quick Facts